 SPARK PLUGS

 Although may seem like a simple piece of rubber, your vehicle’s serpentine belt is essential to keeping your car running by powering peripheral devices such as your alternator, power steering pump, and air conditioner compressor.
 Visually inspect the belt to ensure that it is free of cracks or other wear and tear.
-Replace id damaged or according to your vehicle manufacture’s recommendation.
+Replace if damaged or according to your vehicle manufacture’s recommendation.

 SERPENTINE BELT